pnp/cli-microsoft365/docs/manual/docs/user-guide/using-own-identity.md

 # Using your own Azure AD identity

-When you use the Office 365 CLI to connect to your tenant for the first time, you are presented with a `Permissions requested` prompt from Azure, by accepting this prompt you are consenting to using the `PnP Office 365 Management Shell` Azure AD application with your tenant as well as the permissions that it requires.
+When you use the CLI for Microsoft 365 to connect to your tenant for the first time, you are presented with a `Permissions requested` prompt from Azure, by accepting this prompt you are consenting to using the `PnP Microsoft 365 Management Shell` Azure AD application with your tenant as well as the permissions that it requires.

-We ask for a wide range to permissions upfront, including permissions that require administrative level consent, so that it is easy to get started with the CLI and try out the commands across many Office 365 CLI workloads in your tenant without having to handle the complexity of managing the permissions for the different commands manually in Azure.
+We ask for a wide range to permissions upfront, including permissions that require administrative level consent, so that it is easy to get started with the CLI and try out the commands across many CLI for Microsoft 365 workloads in your tenant without having to handle the complexity of managing the permissions for the different commands manually in Azure.

 Whilst this is fine for working against development and test environments, using these levels of permissions against production environments is inconvenient and administrators are not comfortable with granting such permissions to a multi-tenant application within their environment.

 In this scenario, administrators will want to provide their own Azure AD app registration to use with the CLI to enable greater control over the permissions that are granted.

-This tutorial will walk you through how to create your own Azure AD application with permissions restricted to only read information about SharePoint Online Site Collections and how to use this custom application with the Office 365 CLI.
+This tutorial will walk you through how to create your own Azure AD application with permissions restricted to only read information about SharePoint Online Site Collections and how to use this custom application with the CLI for Microsoft 365.

 ## Register Azure AD application in your tenant